Puerto Rico Relocation INVESTATE PUERTO RICO March 12, 2026

 No. Individuals who already hold an Act 60 tax decree will continue operating under the conditions granted in their decree.

-The 4% tax structure will apply to individuals who apply for the Resident Investor incentive after December 31, 2026.
+The 4% tax structure applies to individuals who apply for the Resident Investor incentive after December 31, 2026.

 Puerto Rico remains unique as a U.S. jurisdiction offering tax incentives not available in any U.S. state, which is why it continues to appear in relocation discussions among entrepreneurs and investors.